Genivia/RE-flex/README.md

   CP 437, CP 850, CP 858, KOI8, MACROMAN, EBCDIC, and custom code pages.
 - Generates scanners for lexical analysis on files, C++ streams, (wide) strings, and memory such as mmap files.
-- Includes many examples, such as a mini C compiler to Java bytecode, a tokenizer for C/C++ source code, a tokenizer for Python source code, a tokenizer for Java source code, and more.
-- Extensive documentation in the online [User Guide][manual-url].
 - Indent/nodent/dedent anchors to match text with indentation, including custom `\t` (tab) widths.
 - Lazy quantifiers, no hacks are needed to work around greedy repetitions.